venkatgoud/fountain-utils/Readme.md

 	node literator.js --src samples/telugu.fountain --out tenglish.fountain --src_scheme telugu --out_scheme itrans

 At the moment it only transliterates the dialogs.
 All other elements are left untouched.
-It ignores English words in the dictionary defined in the `word` file.
+It ignores English words in the dictionary defined in the `google 10000 words` file.

 ### Export to 'Indian' format.

 India especially in the South, the script format is different than the widely used International format.
 This utility will export a pdf in Indian script format.

-Example
+Examples

 	node pdf_generator.js --src samples/bigfish.fountain --out samples/bigfish.pdf

 	node pdf_generator.js --indian --src samples/bigfish.fountain --out samples/bigfish.pdf

+When the source dialogs are in Telugu.

+	node pdf_generator.js --indian --lang telugu --src samples/telugu.fountain --out samples/telugu.pdf

+	node pdf_generator.js --lang telugu --src samples/telugu.fountain --out samples/telugu.pdf

 ### Credits